AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 >
 > Answer:

----We used DVC to manage data versioning in our project.
+We used DVC to manage data versioning in our project.
 It helped us track changes to datasets and ensured consistency between data and models.
 By storing data in remote storage and tracking it in the repository, we saved space and maintained a clear history.
-DVC made collaboration easier and ensured our pipeline was reproducible and reliable.---
+DVC made collaboration easier and ensured our pipeline was reproducible and reliable.

 ### Question 11